Computer animation student uses stylus on screen

 During the course you’ll have opportunities to attend industry talks, network with professionals and develop your showreel.
 You’ll graduate ready to enter the industry, and be able to showcase your skills, knowledge and experience to potential employers.

-You'll apply your learning in an individual CGI/Animation/VFX project, which you’ll tailor to your skills, interests and career goals with support from your supervisor.
+You'll apply your learning on your own CGI/Animation/VFX project, which you’ll tailor to your skills, interests and career goals with support from your supervisor.

 This qualification is an option on the MSc Creative Technologies course.
 You'll apply for the MSc Creative Technologies course, then choose Computer Animation as your pathway project after you start the course.
 You'll graduate with MSc Computer Animation.